-How Boston Children's Hospital treats stomach pains
+How Boston Children's Hospital treats stomach pains in children

-To best understand the root of your child's stomach pain, a member of Boston Children's Hospital's Division of Gastroenterology, Hepatology and Nutrition will take a careful history of how and when your child's pain started, the type of pain your child is experiencing and ask how it progressed over time.
+To best understand the root of your child's stomach pain, a member of Boston Children's Hospital's Division of Gastroenterology Hepatology and Nutrition will take a careful history of how and when your child's pain started, the type of pain your child is experiencing and ask how it progressed over time.

 We may perform blood, urine and stool tests to rule out specific medical conditions associated with recurrent pain.
 We’ll also ask if your child has any history of food intolerances.
 We only perform more in-depth tests, such as x-rays or endoscopy, if your child's medical history, exam or lab tests raise further questions.

 Once we’ve determined a proper diagnosis, the care team will create a treatment plan that’s right for your child and family.
 With the right treatment, most children with stomach pain continue to grow well and gain weight.